storebrand/target-mssql/README.md

 ## Known limitations

-- Does not handle complex types such as objects and arrays
-- Does not handle large INTs
+- Objects and arrays are converted to strings, as writing json/arrays isn't supported in the underlying library that is used.
 - Does not handle encoded strings

 <!--